 Navigating Career Decisions

-Pursue transactional law or litigations is not a zero-sum game, but each path offers unique challenges and rewards that align differently with career aspirations and working styles.
+Pursuing transactional law or litigation is not a zero-sum game; each path offers unique challenges and rewards that align differently with career aspirations and working styles.

 Choosing the Right Path